While you might be more familiar with the badges that go on sashes and vests, badging has a newish contemporary in education: the digital badge.

 In 2011, the MacArthur Foundation, in conjunction with the Mozilla Foundation, invited individuals and organizations to compete to create badges for the Badges for Lifelong Learning Competition.
 The winners developed badging systems not just for content and competencies but for teacher learning and feedback, too.

 Badging gives students a sense of agency in their learning.
 The Nellie Mae Education Foundation, which has invested significant resources in studying the benefits of badging in education, finds that badging encourages students to pursue interests and skills that they enjoy -- and gives classroom teachers an edge in helping them.
 They also find that badging strengthens teacher assessment, if done correctly, and gives teachers a way to formally recognize skills that may not fit neatly into curricular frameworks.
 Some of these skills, like leadership and management, are necessary for the workplace but don't always compute in the classroom.
 Enter the digital badge!

-VLACS will roll out a badging and industry-recognized certification program starting late winter 2019.
+VLACS has rolled out a badging and industry-recognized certification program starting.
 Its purpose?
 To offer career exploration opportunities, recognize student achievement, show student growth, offer incentives, and otherwise give students the opportunity to explore a field that may be new to them, or have high interest.

 What can students do after they earn badges?
 They can continue their study by taking additional courses or by working towards an industry-recognized certificate in fields like medical assisting, cybersecurity, marketing, and entrepreneurship.
 They could also opt to take college-level courses, pursue work-study experience, select another badge, move onto advanced classes, or view the badge as an endpoint for that set of competencies.